ngrayluna/generate-wandb-python-reference/README.md

 5. `<!-- lazydoc-ignore-init: internal -->` - Removes `__init__` method definitions
 6. `<!-- lazydoc-ignore-class-attributes -->` - Removes individual attribute bullet points

-Why does this exist?
+> Why does ignore markers exist?
-* There are internal classes, methods, properties, etc. in the Python SDK that are not meant to be publicly exposed and do not use the Python convention of preprending a single underscore (`_`) to indicate that they are private.
+> * There are internal classes, methods, properties, etc. in the Python SDK that are not meant to be publicly exposed and do not use the Python convention of preprending a single underscore (`_`) to indicate that they are private.
-* `lazydocs` is a generic tool that generates documentation for any Python code, it may include some artifacts that are not relevant to the W&B Python SDK.
+> * `lazydocs` is a generic tool that generates documentation for any Python code, it may include some artifacts that are not relevant to the W&B Python SDK.

-## Architecture and key components

-### Documentation pipeline
+## Documentation pipeline
-`create_wandb_sdk_docs.sh` follows a 5-step process to generate the W&B Python SDK documentation:
+`create_wandb_sdk_docs.sh` follows a 4-step process to generate the W&B Python SDK documentation:

 1. **`generate_sdk_docs.py`**: Generates initial markdown documentation using `lazydocs`
    - Parses W&B Python SDK modules defined in `configuration.py`
    - Extracts classes, functions, and data types from `__init__.py` and `__init__.template.pyi` files
    - Handles Pydantic models with custom Google-style docstring generation
-   - Adds Hugo frontmatter (title, namespace, python_object_type) to each markdown file
    - Generates GitHub source links for each documented object
    - Outputs to temporary directory `/wandb_sdk_docs/`

 2. **`process_sdk_markdown.py`**: Cleans and enhances markdown artifacts
    - Removes HTML tags and lazydocs-specific formatting artifacts
-   - Processes ignore markers to exclude internal/private APIs:
+   - Processes ignore markers to exclude internal/private APIs.
-     - `<!-- lazydoc-ignore: internal -->` - Removes internal class methods
-     - `<!-- lazydoc-ignore-class: internal -->` - Removes entire classes
-     - `<!-- lazydoc-ignore-function: internal -->` - Removes functions
-     - `<!-- lazydoc-ignore-classmethod: internal -->` - Removes classmethods
-     - `<!-- lazydoc-ignore-init: internal -->` - Removes `__init__` methods
-     - `<!-- lazydoc-ignore-class-attributes -->` - Removes individual attribute bullets
    - Reorders class documentation (moves `__init__` before Args section)
    - Removes "Global Variables" sections